Ensemble nonequivalence and Bose-Einstein condensation in weighted networks: Equivalence and nonequivalence of weighted network ensembles

-In general, the relative entropy (or Kullback-Leibler divergence) $S[P||Q]$ quantifies `how far' the distribution $P$ is from the reference distribution $Q$~\cite{kullback1951information}.
-When $P$ and $Q$ represent the microcanonical and canonical distributions respectively, it can be shown~\cite{squartini2015breaking,squartini2017reconnecting} that $S[P||Q]$ reduces to the difference between the canonical and microcanonical entropy, which can be both estimated on a single configuration realizing the hard constraint (as we have indeed shown in the previous section for our weighted network model).
+and quantifies `how far' the distribution $P$ is from the reference distribution $Q$~\cite{kullback1951information}.
+When $P$ and $Q$ represent the microcanonical and canonical distributions respectively, it can be shown~\cite{squartini2015breaking,squartini2017reconnecting} that $D[P||Q]$ reduces to the difference between the canonical and microcanonical entropy, which can be both estimated on a single configuration realizing the hard constraint (as we have indeed shown in the previous section for our weighted network model).
 Moreover, its calculation asymptotically requires only the canonical covariance matrix $\mathbf{\Sigma^*}$ between the constraints.

 We are now going to see how these general results apply to our specific case.
 A visual illustration of the idea behind measure equivalence for our ensembles of weighted networks with given strength sequence is provided in Fig.~\ref{EN_distribution}.
-Quantitatively, the relative entropy, or Kullback-Leibler divergence~\cite{kullback1951information}, between $P_{\textrm{mic}}(\mathbf{W}|\vec{s}^*)$ and $P_{\textrm{can}}(\mathbf{W}|\vec{\beta}^*)$ is defined as
+Following Eq.~\eqref{eq_Kull}, the relative entropy between $P_{\textrm{mic}}(\mathbf{W}|\vec{s}^*)$ and $P_{\textrm{can}}(\mathbf{W}|\vec{\beta}^*)$ is defined as

-By inserting Eq.~\eqref{Mic_probability_distribution} into Eq.~\eqref{Relative-entropy} and using the fact that $P_{\textrm{can}}(\mathbf{W}|\vec{\beta}^*)$ has the same value for any network $\mathbf{W}^*$ matching the hard constraint $\vec{s}(\mathbf{W}^*)=\vec{s}^*$, we confirm that $S[P_{\textrm{mic}}||P_{\textrm{can}}]$ can be estimated pointwise on $\mathbf{W}^*$ as
+By inserting Eq.~\eqref{Mic_probability_distribution} into Eq.~\eqref{Relative-entropy} and using the fact that $P_{\textrm{can}}(\mathbf{W}|\vec{\beta}^*)$ has the same value for any network $\mathbf{W}^*$ matching the hard constraint $\vec{s}(\mathbf{W}^*)=\vec{s}^*$, we confirm that $D^*$ can be estimated pointwise on $\mathbf{W}^*$ as